elenasamuylova/drafts/llm_course.md

 # LLM evaluation and monitoring

+> Co-authored by the creators of Evidently ([GitHub](https://github.com/evidentlyai/evidently)), open-source ML and LLM evaluation framework with 25M+ downloads.

 # Introduction to AI Evaluation

 When you build an AI system — whether it’s helping users write emails, answer questions, or generate code — you need to know: is it actually doing a good job?
 To figure that out, you need evaluations — or **"evals."** And not just once.
 Evaluations are essential throughout the entire AI system lifecycle.